donovanglover/jd/README.md

 Commands:
-  add     Add a new area, category, or id remove  Remove an existing area, category, or id ls      List the contents of an area, category, or id help    Print this message or the help of the given subcommand(s)
+  add     Add a new area, category, or id remove  Remove an existing area, category, or id index   List the contents of an area, category, or id insert  Insert a new area, category, or id, moving existing ones clean   Checks for empty folders and missing areas/categories/ids (Prune/Clean) serve   Start a new web server help    Print this message or the help of the given subcommand(s)

 Options:
-  -v, --verbose  Print debugging information
+  -d, --dir <DIR>  Directory where areas are stored [default: $HOME] -v, --verbose    Print debugging information
   -h, --help       Print help (see more with '--help') -V, --version    Print version
 ```

 ## Contributing